 A. When Applications are Accepted

-Applications for the Section 8 Program are accepted periodically when the number of applicants already on the waiting list is insufficient to fill projected slots in the coming 12 months.
+Applications for the HCVHCVP are accepted periodically when the number of applicants already on the waiting list is insufficient to fill projected slots in the coming 12 months.
 Specific dates, times and locations for accepting non-preference applications are announced by public notice in area newspapers, on local radio stations and posted in HACC Administrative Offices.

 B. How the Waiting List is Organized